 This page gives you basic information to help you plan your trip to New Zealand and stories from my New Zealand travel blog.
 If you’d like to go straight to the stories, click on ‘Latest New Zealand Posts’ on the image below.

 Blessed with a landscape that does not even begin to be described by the grossly inadequate word ‘beautiful’, New Zealand is possibly the most fascinating country I’ve traveled to.
-I’ve often said that my heart is in the mountains and on the trail and New Zealand has plenty of those places where I’ve left little pieces of my heart.
-Traversing the length of the country from the North Island to the South Island you get to experience everything that makes for an unforgettable trip; a vibrant culture, friendly people, delicious food, and a never ending treasure of natural wonders unlike anywhere else.
+I’ve often said that my heart is in the mountains and on the trail and New Zealand has plenty of those places.
+Traversing the length of the country from the North Island to the South Island, you get to experience everything that makes for an unforgettable trip; vibrant culture, friendly people, delicious food, and a never ending treasure of natural wonders unlike anywhere else.
 And it’s THE most tourist-friendly country I’ve been to- everything is easy in New Zealand even if you’re not from around.

 Whether it’s looking up in stupefied astonishment at the starlit ceiling of the Waitomo Glowworm Caves, watching seals sunbathe as you kayak through the Abel Tasman National Park, jumping off a cliff to paraglide in Queenstown or learning how to dance with the indigenous Maori, the country does not run out of experiences that truly amaze you, regardless of how well-traveled you may be.
 It is a great country to hire a campervan, take a long road trip, and chance upon gorgeous unknown spots that you may well have all to yourself.
 The local greeting ‘Kia Ora’ translates to ‘Be well’ and by the time you get to the end of your NZ trip, you’ll be so much more.

 What To Pack